arturomoncadatorres/arturomoncadatorres.github.io/_posts/2023-11-10-troubleshooting-deploying-documentation-using-mkdocs.md

 {%endhighlight%}

-As you can see, in line XX, we are telling GitHub actions "hey, execute this step starting in `./docs`.
+As you can see, in line 25, we are telling GitHub actions "hey, execute this step starting in `./docs`".
 This way, it can find `mkdocs.yml`.

 ## 2. `Config value 'plugins': The "XXX" plugin is not installed`
 I ran into this issue with the `mkdocstrings` and `git-revision-date-localized` plugins.